CMSimple: Structure

 The look and feel of a CMSimple website is stored in a template file using HTML and CSS.
 This can be designed by the installer or selected from over 500 free templates available through CMSimple.
 Third-party designers can be commissioned to provide a unique template.
 All error messages and text strings are contained in a plain text file.
 These are available in many languages, and can be translated by the installer to match the user's dialect or language.
 If support is needed, the installer can make necessary changes on the user's low-spec machine or remotely.

 A basic site, using a default template, can be uploaded to the server, configured and populated with pre-existing text within 20 minutes.
 Template customization takes more time, and requires knowledge of HTML and CSS.
 Several hundred templates are available at no cost.

 Licensing

 On 31 December 2009, CMSimple was released under the GPL.
 Previously, commercial licences were sold.
-When a visible link to CMSimple was kept on the website, then CMSimple was free to use, and the Affero GPL licence applied; when the link was removed a licence needed to be purchased.
+When a visible link to CMSimple was kept on the website, then CMSimple was free to use, and the AGPL licence applied; when the link was removed a licence needed to be purchased.
 A community of users provide support through a forum and wiki.
 About 2500 licences were purchased as of December 2008.

 Support

-It is supported by a web forum and the former Affero version by an archived web forum, with over 1000 participants.
+It is supported by a web forum and the former AGPL version by an archived web forum, with over 1000 participants.
 English is the principal language of communication but there are CMSimple communities in Denmark, Germany, France, Spain and Brazil.
 A book has been published in Danish, Byg et website, Britt Malka, ISBN 87-7843-711-3, and another one in Dutch CMSimple voor beginners, Emile Bastings, ISBN 978-90-815802-1-2.